Henry Phillips (politician): Life in Dedham

 Phillips moved from Boston to Dedham in 1637, two years after the town was first settled and one year after it was incorporated.
 He was a member of the church and a militia officer.
 Though he received "better than average" dividends of land, he complained in 1656 that too many people had been admitted to the town commons, diluting the value of his interest.
 He led a group of dissatisfied settlers in a rare public complaint.
 He brought his complaint before the General Court, which was an action even more rare in a community whose covenant called for disputes to be resolved by local mediation.
 He served one term as selectman in 1645.
 He briefly owned the land that came to be known as Broad Oak.

 He had a brother, Nicholas, who also lived in Dedham, and was likely related to Rev. George Phillips of Watertown.

 Life in Boston

-Upset about the distribution of land, Phillips returned to Boston in 1656.
+Upset about the distribution of the land, Phillips returned to Boston in 1656.
 There he became a deacon at First Church in Boston and a delegate to the Great and General Court of Massachusetts.
 He also worked as a butcher.
 His death in 1685 was mentioned in Samuel Sewall's diary.